 - Thinking about going on a day trip outside of Paris?

-- For the best ice cream in Paris we can help.
+- For the best ice cream in Paris find out our top spots.

 Written by Diana Liu for HiP Paris.
 Looking to travel?
 Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
 Looking to rent long-term or buy in France or Italy?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates.